 A Tale on the Tongue: Storytelling Weekend

 Born in Cardiff of a Welsh mother and Nigerian father, Phil Okwedy is a performance storyteller and mythmaker who draws deeply on his dual heritage and multiple cultures.
 He regularly performs in storytelling clubs and has featured at Beyond the Border and Aberystwyth Storytelling Festival, as well as at Kea Festival in Greece and Fabula Festival in Sweden.
-Last year he published his first book, Wil & the Welsh Black Cattle (Gomer, 2018), a set of Welsh folktales framed around the mythology of the ancient cattle drovers.
+In 2018 he published his first book, Wil & the Welsh Black Cattle (Gomer, 2018), a set of Welsh folktales framed around the mythology of the ancient cattle drovers.
 In 2021 he was awarded a place on Literature Wales’ Representing Wales writer development programme and is currently writing a work of creative non-fiction, weaving together myth, folktale, personal story and a series letters written by his father to his mother.